mokagio/mokacoding/metallo/src/posts/2015-03-09-running-tests-from-the-terminal.md

 Note that we're assuming that MyAwesomeApp uses CocoaPods, therefore we're using the `-workspace` option, which then requires to use `-scheme`.

+You can use `instruments -s devices` to see a list of know devices to use in the `-destination` option, [more here](http://mokagio.github.io/tech-journal/2015/03/12/xcode-list-available-devices.html).
 If you try to do this you'll see something like this:

 ![xcodebuild test output](https://s3.amazonaws.com/mokacoding/xcodebuild-vanilla.gif)

 Not a very pleasant output is it?

-This is where [`xcpretty`](https://github.com/supermarin/xcpretty) comes to the resque. `xcpretty` is a tool designed to format `xcodebuild`'s output, and make it human readable.
+This is where [`xcpretty`](https://github.com/supermarin/xcpretty) comes to the rescue. `xcpretty` is a tool designed to format `xcodebuild`'s output, and make it human readable.

 Using `xcpretty` is very simple: